jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

 ```

-We can modify to PolicyGenTemplate conditions about which clusters will be affected.
+We can modify the PolicyGenTemplate conditions about which clusters will be affected.
 Currently, all the clusters with `group-du-mb` are affected, but we will add an exception in the PGT:

 ```yaml
 apiVersion: ran.openshift.io/v1